fabric/fabric/sites/docs/upgrading.rst

         Others, such as ``is_link``, ``comment``/``uncomment``, etc have not been ported yet.
 If they are, the are likely to end up in the same place.

-        Of note, even the ones that have been alpha-ported may be removed; for example, ``append`` is an antipattern (it's significantly safer and more maintainable to upload a rendered template or static file) and we don't wish to encourage those when possible.
     * - ``project.rsync_project`` for rsyncing the entire host project remotely
       - Ported
       - Now ``patchwork.transfers.rsync``, with some modifications.